Lugoto/spotify-now-playing/README.md

 ---

-#### Use can also use the library in frameworks such as Next or React
+#### You can also use the library in frameworks such as Next or React

 `/api/spotify.ts`
 ```ts